 "To strengthen the UN organisations’ humanitarian operations related to refugees, internally displaced persons and other groups affected by displacement caused by man-made crisis or natural disasters."

 The Danish Refugee Council (DRC) Stand-by Roster works to enhance and improve the United Nations’ emergency response to humanitarian displacement crises and as such enable faster and more effective support to people in need.
-This is achieved through both capacity building and the high quality deployment of experts and specialists to UN humanitarian relief operations all over the world.
+This is achieved through both capacity building and the deployment of high quality experts and specialists to UN humanitarian relief operations all over the world.

 1. Fill human resource gaps of the UN organisations with specialist staff from the DRC Stand-by Roster.